Hydraxous/UltraFunGuns/README.md

 You can also enflame the ball by shooting it or parrying it for a homing strike.

-Press K to swap the skin on the ball between kickball and basketball.
+Press K while the weapon is eqiupped to swap the skin on the ball between kickball and basketball.
 ______________________________________________________________________________________________
 # Miscellaneous additions
 ______________________________________________________________________________________________